Nicokirr/PPGovFramework/README.md

 **Governance** is one of the most discussed topics around PowerPlatform, and the key driver to a successfull use of low code in your organization.
 But many conversations are missing the strategy and goals that underly this governance, going straight to technical discussions to implement tooling like the [CoE Starter Kit](https://github.com/microsoft/powerapps-tools/tree/master/Administration/CoEStarterKit)

-The purpose of this framework is to help organizations envision their own low-code journey, by providing :
+The purpose of this framework is to help organizations envision their own low-code journey, by providing:

 * Field **insights** about what typical organizations are doing
   * [Chapter 1](docs/Foundations.md) : Typical actions to build strong foundations